Powered by MOMENTUM MEDIA

 “Recent research commissioned by ASFA into Australians’ expectations of retirement highlighted the need for quality financial advice to be more accessible and affordable,” she said.

-“This is well over the amount recommended by ASFA’s Retirement Standard, which suggests singles will need $595,000 at the time they finish work in order to fund a comfortable retirement, and couples will need $690,000,” Delahunty said.
+“This is well over the amount recommended by ASFA’s Retirement Standard, which suggests singles will need $595,000 at the time they finish work to fund a comfortable retirement, and couples will need $690,000,” Delahunty said.

 “The research also found only half the people surveyed had sought professional advice to plan their retirement.
 It’s clear from our research that many Australians are overestimating the amount of money they need to comfortably retire, while some are underestimating it.”